 Minardi concurs, “You have to respect the hair and scalp equally.
 Obviously damaged hair needs special care, for example.
 And freshly colored hair needs to go a few days without a shampoo."

-If you’ve recently colored your hair, especially if you lighten, the strands themselves will be open and porous, so you’ll want to avoid anything soapy for a few days while the color cures completely — and choose a revitalizing shampoo that’s color-safe.
+If you’ve recently colored your hair, especially if you lighten, the strands themselves will be open and porous, so you’ll want to avoid anything soapy for a few days while the color cures completely — and choose a revitalizing shampoo that’s color-safe and can help nourish your hair.

 Less Hair Washing, Not More, Could Lead to Hair Loss